idexio/IDEXd/README.md

 In order to be eligible to participate in Aura Staking, you must have a wallet that holds a minimum of 10,000 AURA for a minimum of 7 days.
 Dropping below a 10,000 AURA balance, even for a brief period, will reset the incubation period.

-#### No 7-day requirement at launch

-*On launch, the 7-day requirement will be suspended for 3 days!
-Any wallet with 10,000 AURA, regardless of how recently the AURA was transferred there, can start staking immediately.*

 ### Hardware / VPS

 AuraD is designed to run on a computer or VPS that is continually connected to the internet with a stable IP address and inbound connectivity.